junxit/us-congress-bills-117/bill.md

     - **(B)** the office or mission of the agency that the legacy information technology system supports and how the office or mission uses the legacy information technology system;
     - **(C)** to the extent that information is available—
       - **(i)** the date of the last update or refresh of the legacy information technology system;
-      - **(ii)** the price, including recurring subscription costs and any costs to contract labor to operate or maintain the legacy information technology system; and
+      - **(ii)** the annual price, including recurring subscription costs and any costs to contract labor to operate or maintain the legacy information technology system; and
       - **(iii)** the name and contact information of the vendor; and
     - **(D)** the date of the next expected update or modernization, retirement, or disposal of the legacy information technology system.
 - **(b)** *Transparency and accountability*